Magnets (song): Critical reception

 "Magnets" garnered mostly positive reviews from music critics with many praising the song's production and Lorde's vocal delivery.
 Rolling Stone called the song "seductive" while Spin called it a "cool, upbeat yet gloomy collaboration."
 Pretty Much Amazing writer Austin Reed said the song could serve as a "pop music blueprint" and praised its "light and whimsical."
 Reed also described it as a song with "hyper-polished production, catchy hooks and a bounce-around chorus only Lorde could conceive."
 Sharing similar opinions, Consequence of Sound called the duo and Lorde's musical chemistry as "stronger than ever" and praised the singer's "soulful vocals".
 Cleveland called "Magnets" the most surprising and referred to Lorde as the best guest-spot on the album.

 The A.V.
 Club praised Lorde's "signature catch-in-throat voice teases and taunts on the [song's] hiccuped rhythms," while The Guardian highlighted the singer's slinky playfulness on the track.
 NME noted that Disclosure took a "more thoughtful and considered approach" and compared the track to Lorde's 2013 song "Tennis Court".
 The Chicago Tribune lauded the song's "infectious refrain" and complimented how well both artists styles blended, while Clash criticized the singer for sounded dreary on the lackluster song.
 Sharing similar sentiments, The Guardian stated that while Lorde provides "spidery vocals", the singer "sounds aloof to the point of boredom."
 Rolling Stone ranked "Magnets" at number 32 on its year-end list to find the 50 best songs of 2015, calling it "the year's most understated dance-world magic".
+Slant ranked the track at number 84 on their list of the 100 best singles of the 2010s decade.
 Conversely, Michaelangelo Matos of Billboard called the tune "mildly memorable".

 Commercial performance

 In the United States, "Magnets" became Disclosure's first single to impact alternative radio and adult alternative radio.
-It debuted at number 41 on the Rock Airplay chart with 1.2 million audience impressions on the week dated October 24 and peaked at number 13 on the Alternative Songs chart, with the single being officially released to alternative radio on 10 November 2015.
+It debuted at number 41 on the Rock Airplay chart with 1.2 million audience impressions on the week dated 24 October and peaked at number 13 on the Alternative Songs chart, with the single being officially released to alternative radio on 10 November 2015.
 "Magnets" was one of several songs to crossover to rock airplay without rock-focused guests, including Avicii's "Wake Me Up" (2013) and Daft Punk's "Get Lucky" (2013).
 The track became Disclosure's most successful hit in Australia and New Zealand, peaking at number 14 and number two respectively, becoming their highest-charting single on both countries.
 "Magnets" was voted in at number 10 in Australian alternative youth radio station Triple J's Hottest 100 countdown of 2015's most popular songs, announced on 26 January 2016.